Mantle/Mantle/README.md

 handles in different ways. `name` is mapped directly to a key of the same name in the JSON representation. `createdAt` is converted to its snake case equivalent. `meUser` is not serialized into JSON.
-Note that the superclass' implementation of `+JSONKeyPathsByPropertyKey` is invoked and `XYUser`'s properties are merged into its return value using the `-mtl_dictionaryByAddingEntriesFromDictionary:` category method.
+Note that the superclass's implementation of `+JSONKeyPathsByPropertyKey` is invoked and `XYUser`'s properties are merged into its return value using the `-mtl_dictionaryByAddingEntriesFromDictionary:` category method.